a-gave/tests-switches-dsa-swconfig-anygw/README.md

 3. ? on dsa_device: disable learning on dsa_user ports?802
 4. ? on dsa_device: create mesh protocols
 5. ? on dsa_device: setup a different dns/dhcp instance for br-dsa?
 6. ? on dsa_device: run mesh protocols on 802.1ad on top of br-dsa or on a 802.1q untagged vlan built on br-dsa
+7. ? on dsa_device: block dhcpoffer of anygw coming from swconfig_device

 ## Possibly related issues?
 https://github.com/openwrt/openwrt/issues/11650